Fire hydrants must have unobstructed access and clear space at all times.

 Why It Matters

 In an emergency, every second counts.
-Fire hydrants that are blocked, concealed, or difficult to access due to snow, ice, or landscaping can and will impede emergency fire response.
+Fire hydrants that are blocked, concealed, or difficult to access due to snow, ice, trees and flowers can and will impede emergency fire response.

-Fire trucks carry a limited amount of water, so one of the first tasks upon arriving at a fire is to locate a water supply from the nearest hydrant.
-Hydrants covered in snow can be difficult to locate, and uncovering them can waste valuable time.
-Keeping them clear can mean easier access to water and more time doing what really matters – fighting the fire.
+Fire trucks carry a limited amount of water, so a first task upon arriving at a fire is to locate a hydrant for water supply.
+Keeping fire hydrants clear means easier access to water and more time doing what really matters – fighting the fire.
 Hydrants that are obstructed or hidden by snow or landscaping cause delays.

-Fire code and city ordinance have requirements to ensure the safety of the public and firefighters.
+Fire code and city ordinance have requirements to ensure the safety of the public, city staff and firefighters.